How to Apply

 - If the loan is approved, the parent borrower will then be directed to complete the Master Promissory Note (for first time borrowers.)
 The loan funds will be credited directly to the student's account.
 If you choose to borrow through the Direct PLUS loan program in future years, you will need to complete a new application each year, but you will not have to sign another master promissory note for that student.
 The promissory note is good for up to 10 years.

-- If the loan is denied, you will be given the option to appeal the credit decision, obtain an endorser for the loan, or allow an increase in the student's unsubsidized student loan.
-(If you obtain an endorser for the loan, a new promissory note will need to be signed each year.)
+- If the loan is denied, you will be given the option to appeal the credit decision, obtain an endorser* for the loan, or allow an increase in the student's unsubsidized student loan (please select "I do not want to pursue a Direct PLUS loan at this time" for the increase in unsubsidized loan funds). *(If you obtain an endorser for the loan, a new promissory note will need to be signed each year.)

 About the Parent PLUS Loan